How to Hide Your Emotions–Don't Let Others Know What You're Thinking

 Whether it's a parent, significant other, friend, or some other acquaintance, people can put you down when they're suffering from their own insecurities.
 Don't let other people try to invalidate your emotions just because they are unwilling to deal with their own negative behavior.
 If someone is making you feel bad, you have the right to express the way you feel, and you shouldn't repress your emotions just because you're afraid of losing them or hurting their feelings.

 Concealing your feelings and emotions when you shouldn't can be damaging to your mental health and self-image.
 The most important thing you can do is to learn how to deal with your emotions in a positive, healing way.
-Some key ways to do this include:

 - looking inside yourself to understand the way you feel,